 Solomon and the Number 120

-After all that, it appears that Solomon gave the king of Tyre a sour deal by selling him poor villages.
-Hiram honoured the deal in remembrance of the unique relationship he had had with David, but his relationship with Solomon would never be the same again.
+After all that, Solomon sold 20 cities in the northern part of Galilee to the king of Tyre.
+The king was dissatisfied with these ‘worthless’ cities, but he paid Solomon 120 talents of gold, 1 Kings 9:14.
+Hiram honoured the deal in remembrance of the unique relationship he had had with David, but his relationship with Solomon was never be the same again.

-Sheba, the ravishingly beautiful queen of Egypt and Ethiopia, was amazed at the wisdom, and power of Solomon when she visited him with a very large retinue.
+Sheba, the ravishingly beautiful queen of Egypt and Ethiopia, was amazed at the wisdom, and power of Solomon when she visited him with a large retinue.
 Among the many gifts she gave Solomon, there were 120 talents of silver, 1 Kings 10:10.
 She was keen to impress and seduce the most powerful man in the known world.
+However, both Solomon and Sheba had their own agendas.

 Ezra and the Number 120